5/7/2025

 Chief Executive Officer

 Yeah, certainly, Rashad.
-So, first and foremost, as you noted, we continue to grow.
+So first and foremost, as you noted, we continue to grow.
 We're still in a really significant growth mode.
 We still continue to take share.
 And also to your point, we're growing in a broader way.
-Our value added solutions like ClearCar, like ACV Max and other upcoming solutions are helping us differentiate broader than just our initial value proposition with ACV Auctions.
-That coupled with other value added services like ACV Transport and ACV Capital are helping us have really tremendous demand on the ACV platform.
-So, when you look at it both from a supply and a demand, we've got a great product mix.
+Our value-added solutions like ClearCar, like ACB Max, and other upcoming solutions are helping us differentiate broader than just our initial value proposition with ACB Auctions.
+That coupled with other value-added services like ACB Transport, and ACB Capital are helping us have really tremendous demand on the ACB platform.
+So when you look at it both from a supply and a demand, we've got a great product mix.
 We continue to take share.
-And we look at our results of Q1, we were really in line with our own expectations.
-Obviously, delivering better on the EBITDA side.
-And so when you look at with all these puts and takes from a macro perspective of what's happened, at least so far with tariffs.
-And so far with a lack of generally used car supply that you've been hearing us talk about for a while.
-You've noted this in some of your own research that used car supply, late-mileage car supply will likely be a trough year.
+And we look at our results of Q1, we were really in line with our own expectations, obviously delivered better on the EBITDA side.
+And so when you look at with all these puts and takes from a macro perspective of, of what's happened at least so far with tariffs and so far with a lack of generally used car supply that you've been hearing us talk about for a while.
+I mean, you've noted this in some of your own research that used car supply, late model used car supply will likely be a trough year.
 All of that was in our expectations.
-So, we gave you all an expectation to show a flat-ish wholesale year.
+So we gave you all an expectation to show like a flat-ish wholesale year.
 We knew there was going to be some ups.
 We knew there was going to be some downs.
-I feel really good about where we're at because we are able to just continue to execute.
+I feel really good about where we're at because we were able to, you know, just continue to execute.
 I think we had the right expectations for the year.

 speaker

 Got it.
 Got it.
 Great.
-Thanks for the call and good luck.
-Thank you very much.
+Thanks for the color and good luck.
+Thank you.

 speaker